 Fleas on Dogs: Symptoms, Causes & Natural Treatments

-Besides spotting the actual fleas, there are other signs that can confirm their presence.
-Look for tiny black specks on your pup’s fur.
-These are called flea “dirt”, flea feces composed of digested blood.
-If your dog has a dark coat, it can be tough to spot fleas or flea dirt that is left behind from flea bites.
-To help identify fleas and the flea “dirt,” have your pup stand, sit or lay on a white towel and use a comb to gently brush and see if any little critters jump off.
+First, really get up close and personal with your pet’s fur and search for tiny black specks.
+This is called “flea dirt”; feces composed of digested blood.
+If your dog has a dark coat, it can be tough to spot fleas or flea dirt that is left behind from bites.
+To help identify fleas and flea dirt, have your pup stand, sit or lay on a white towel and use a comb to gently brush and see if any little critters jump off.

 Additional signs that your dog may have fleas include:

-- Pale gums which is a common sign of anemia and an indication of a very serious flea infestation.
-In this case, the amount of new red blood cells produced by your pet are not sufficient enough to combat the loss of blood caused by fleas
+Pale gums (A common sign of anemia and an indication of a very serious flea infestation.
+In this case, the amount of new red blood cells produced by your pet are not sufficient enough to combat the loss of blood caused by fleas)

-- Hot spots which are red, moist, irritated legions on your dog’s skin caused by excessive scratching, licking, and chewing
+Hot spots (Red, moist, irritated lesions on your dog’s skin caused by excessive scratching, licking, or chewing)

-Now that you have these pesky critters identified, you may be wondering how fleas find a home in your pup’s coat in the first place.
-Knowing this will help you prevent future infestations.
+You may be wondering how fleas find a home in your pup’s coat in the first place.
+Now you’re asking the right questions!
+Understanding this will help you prevent future infestations (and make you an absolute delight at cocktail parties).

-One of the most common ways for dogs to get fleas is from other dogs.
-If your dog has recently visited a boarding facility, doggy daycare, or dog park, she has probably come into contact with fleas.
-Thanks to their startling athleticism, fleas can jump from one dog to another, which means your dog doesn’t have to spend hours playing with or snuggling with other dogs to offer their friends’ fleas a ride.
+One of the most common ways for dogs to get fleas is, unsurprisingly, from other dogs.
+If your dog has recently visited a boarding facility, doggy daycare, or dog park, it has possibly come into contact with fleas.
+Because fleas can jump from one dog to another, your fur baby can become flea-ridden without even coming into direct contact with an infested dog.

 You should also beware of bringing second-hand dog toys and bedding into your home, as they may be carrying flea eggs.
 The same goes for second-hand human products.
 You can reduce the odds of bringing fleas into your home by regularly washing your linens in hot water and vacuuming frequently.